tidalcycles/vortex/README.md

 #### MacOS

 On MacOS, there are a few packages you need to install manually.
-You can use the [brew](https://brew.sh/) to get them:
+Check your installatoin beforehand because you might already have everything you need.
+Run these commands only if a component appear to be missing.
+You can use [brew](https://brew.sh/) to get them:
 * `brew install liblo`
 * `pip install pyqt5 --upgrade`
 * `pip install pyqt5-sip --upgrade`